-Key takeaway: Make sure your RFP will actually achieve your objective.
+Key takeaway: Remeber, make sure your RFP will actually achieve your objective.
 Consider that there might be a simpler, quicker way to find the information you need (RFQ, RFI, etc.).
-If you do go with an RFP, do your homework, look for tips and examples, and make sure you’ve included all the critical criteria.
+Finally, if you do go with an RFP, do your homework, look for tips and examples, and make sure you’ve included all the critical criteria.

 - Top RFP questions to ask your team and vendors